 Read More at VV — Review: Michael M. Bilandic’s ‘Project Space 13’

 While director Bilandic has a sound foundation in place with Hellaware, it’s almost an accidental meta-satire given the adherence to white boy and country clichés.
 For one, it doesn’t seem necessary for the Delaware rockers to continuously spout off the n-word, and their complete stupidity only serves as a way to highlight the subjectivity of the New York City art scene.
 Hellaware could have been more engaging if Bilandic would have explored those removed from hipster Brooklyn, but instead, there’s a bunch of white kids saying “Yo” and a topless blonde girl who doesn’t know any better.

 Poulson delivers a fine performance, but I kept on thinking, “When will he prop up his beanie a little higher?”
 And sure enough, the inevitable scene occurs when Nate meets with good friend Bernadette (Sophia Takal) and barely acknowledges her presence.
-With all due respect to Poulson, the most interesting characters in Hellaware are Bernadette along with the fashionable Gauguin (Duane C. Wallace).
-An additional 30 minutes could have benefitted the film, as Bilandic’s characters unfortunately lack substance, much like his weak portrayal of rural America.
+With all due respect to Poulson, the most interesting characters are Bernadette along with the fashionable Gauguin (Duane C. Wallace).
+An additional 30 minutes would have benefitted Hellaware, as Bilandic’s characters unfortunately lack substance, much like his weak portrayal of rural America.

 Q.V.
-Hough (@QVHough) is Vague Visages’ founding editor and chief film critic.
+Hough (@QVHough) is Vague Visages’ founding editor.